LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/types-of-relationships.rst

 Types of Relationships
 ======================

-Just as data in different database tables :ref:`can have relationships <one-to-many-sql>` to each other, so can classes and objects.
-In fact, relationships between objects will translate into relationships between rows in a database when using ORM.
+Just database tables :ref:`can relate <one-to-many-sql>` to each other, so can classes and objects.
+In fact, ORM translates relationships between objects into relationships between database rows.

 This chapter introduces the tools needed to create meaningful relationships using ORM.
-Before considering how to do this with EntityFrameworkCore, however, let's consider the different types of relationships at a conceptual level.
+Let's consider the different types of relationships at a conceptual level.
+In later sections, we will learn how to implement these relationships using EntityFrameworkCore.

 For the examples below, we use four classes:

 - ``Event`` - A class representing a coding event.
 - ``EventCategory`` - A class representing categories of coding events.
 - ``EventDetails`` - A class that encapsulates details about a single event, such as description, contact email, location, and so on.
 - ``Tag`` - A piece of metadata labeling an event.
-You can think of these as topics that an event might include, such as C#, Spring, or C#Script.
-An event can cover multiple topics, so it can have multiple tags.
+You can think of these as topics that an event might include, such as C#, Spring, or JavaScript.
+An event can cover many topics, so it can have many tags.

 The first two of these are familiar to you from our ``CodingEvents`` app.
-The ``EventDetails`` and ``Tag`` classes will be introduced later in this chapter.
+The ``EventDetails`` and ``Tag`` classes are new.

 .. _one-to-one-def: